 The Role and Future of the European Monetary Union

-Reform of the Eurozone?
+The Reform of the Eurozone

 The success or failure of the European Union depends heavily on the future development of the Eurozone.
 While the Eurozone is gradually recovering from a long crisis, Eurosceptic voices and movements persist in some parts of Europe.
 It is indeed questionable whether the architecture of the Eurozone is sustainable and would survive another economic or political crisis.
 Currently, representatives of European governments and the EU are actively discussing a reform agenda for the Eurozone, including ideas like the introduction of a European Minister of Finance, a European Monetary Fund, and new budgetary instruments.

-The panel “Reform of the Eurozone?” will discuss what reform and future governance of the euro area should look like in order to achieve a sustainable and incentive-compatible architecture, prosperous development and greater cohesion among its members.
+The panel will discuss what reform and future governance of the euro area should look like in order to achieve a sustainable and incentive-compatible architecture, prosperous development and greater cohesion among its members.
 The panel will address questions like: are the euro area and the European financial sector stabilised and sustainable – where do we stand?
 How can the fiscal discipline of sovereigns be strengthened?
 Do we need more elements of risk-sharing or a focus on risk reduction?
 How can risk-sharing and market-discipline be reconciled with achieving an incentive-compatible architecture in the currency union?
 Should the European Stability Mechanism (ESM) be transformed into a European Monetary Fund?
 Does the currency union need an exit clause and viable insolvency procedure for its member states?
 How should TARGET-II imbalances be managed in the future?